MingshiYangUIUC/Squid-Workshop-Datapack-Template/README.md

 # Squid-Workshop-Datapack-Template
-Generate a template data pack directory based on [our convention](https://github.com/Squid-Workshop/Minecraft-Datapacks-Project/blob/master/CONTRIBUTING.md).
+Generate a template datapack directory based on [our Contributing Convention](https://github.com/Squid-Workshop/Minecraft-Datapacks-Project/blob/master/CONTRIBUTING.md).

+Feel free to modify the script for your own needs, but please credit us.

 ## Usage
 - Open a local terminal and activate your python environment.